 Qi helps us stay healthy, prevent illnesses and enhance the body’s natural healing process.
 Meditation and visualization plays a vital role in training the mind to direct and regulate Qi (energy flow) in the body.

 Dynamic Qi Gong

 Dynamic qi gong is a practice of body movements as well as many body postures.
-The movements are arranged into a flowing series called a form.
-The most popular of the original ancient Qigong forms are still being practiced today.
-These original ancient Qigong forms include: Yi Jin Jing (Muscle-Tendon Changing Classic), Ba Duan Jin (Eight Section Brocade), Wu Qin Xi (Five Animals) and Lui Zi Jue (Six Healing Sounds).
+The movements are arranged into a flowing series called a set or form.
+The most popular of the original ancient Qigong sets are still being practiced today.
+These original ancient Qigong routines include: Yi Jin Jing (Muscle-Tendon Changing Classic), Ba Duan Jin (Eight Section Brocade), Wu Qin Xi (Five Animals) and Lui Zi Jue (Six Healing Sounds).

 At our studio, we practice:

 - Tendon Changing Classic (Yì Jīn Jīng 易筋经)

 - Six Healing Sounds (Liu Zi Jue 六字訣)